penberg/awesome-databases/foundationdb.md

 ## Introduction

 FoundationDB is an unbundled, transactional key-value store, which aims to combine the flexibility and scalability of NoSQL database systems with the ACID transactional capabilities of NewSQL database systems.

-One of the main motivations stated for FoundationDB is the need for cloud services to persist their application state, which the authos argue to require the following properties from a data store:
+The authors state that FoundationDB is motivated by the requirements of cloud services, which need the following properties from a data store to persist application state:

 * Fault tolerance
 * High availability